FlowCI/docs/en/agents/manual.md

-# Manual Setup Agent
+# Manual Agent in Linux

 Agent is the application to run jobs, you have to create an Agent before job started.

-> if installed from [docker-install](https://github.com/FlowCI/docker-install.git) repo, there are default setup locally, which means you can start build without agent setup.
+> if installed from [docker-install](https://github.com/FlowCI/docker-install.git) repo, there are default dynamic Agent configuread locally, which means you can start build without agent setup.

-## 1. Create an agent from admin page
+## Create an Agent from admin page

 * Click `Settings` -> `Agents` -> `+`
 * Select `Manual agent`